SkandaSrinivasan/Telegram-Bot-Notes-App/Frontend-notes/README.md

-#React app to display my notes
+# React app to display my notes:

 Connected to my express backend.
 All data is controlled by my telegram bot.